drmse87/python-russian-news/README.md

 ## Article Extraction

-In the first part of this project, some 395 English language and foreign-facing Russian-language news articles will be extracted with the powerful _requests_ and _BeautifulSoup_ libraries.
+In the first part of this project, some 395 English language and foreign-facing Russian-language news articles were extracted with the powerful _requests_ and _BeautifulSoup_ libraries.

 ## Sentiment Analyzer

-In the second part of the project, a sentiment analysis will be performed on the extracted articles and movie reviews from the Large Movie Review Dataset (https://ai.stanford.edu/~amaas/data/sentiment/) with _sklearn_.
+In the second part of the project, a sentiment analysis was performed on the extracted articles and movie reviews from the Large Movie Review Dataset (https://ai.stanford.edu/~amaas/data/sentiment/) with _sklearn_.
+The datasets were organized as follows:

 ### Training set